AlaYousef/drf-api-pp5/TESTING.md

  <br>

  ### UnResolved
  * 1. Bug: WebSocketClient.js:13 WebSocket connection to 'wss://3000-alayousef-drfapipp5-bu5sfal23dw.ws-eu106.gitpod.io:3000/ws' failed.
-I could't fix this error and I have contacted tutor support and said that can ignored and will not affects my marks.
+I could't fix this error and I have contacted tutor support and said that can be ignored.

 [Back to top](<#contents>)